 Specializing in the following:

 reading comprehension, vocabulary, writing, editing

 COLLEGE APPLICATION PROCESS

-Want advice from an academic insider on how to set yourself apart from all the other applications?
+You want advice from an academic insider on how to set yourself apart from all the other applications.

-Want advice from someone who is not family who can give you honest information and help you figure out the best version of you?
+You seek honest information and help to figure out the best version of you.